 - 2-3 cups peaches sliced into ½ inch slices

 - Preheat oven to 350º.
 Butter and flour a 9 inch spring-form pan or cake pan.

-- Stir together flour, sugar, brown sugar, cinnamon, salt and cardamom in a medium bowl.
+- Whisk together flour, sugar, brown sugar, cinnamon, salt and cardamom in a medium bowl.
 Add cold butter and combine with fingers until incorporated, add pecans and set aside.

 - In a small bowl, whisk together flour, sugar and cardamom.
 Set aside.
-In a larger bowl, beat melted butter, cream, egg, and vanilla on medium-high speed until frothy, about 1 minute.
+In a medium bowl, beat melted butter, cream, egg, and vanilla on medium-high speed until light and airy, about 1 minute.
 Fold the flour mixture into the cream mixture with a spatula until just combined.
 Do not over mix.
 Spread into prepared pan.

-- Place peach slices on top of cake batter, pushing slices into the batter.
-Top with streusel pushing it slightly down.
+- Place peach slices on top of the cake batter, pushing slices into the batter.
+Top with streusel pushing it slightly down into the peaches.

 - Bake for 50-60 minutes, until toothpick comes out clean.
 Do not over bake.
-Let cool for 1 hour before removing sides of pan.
-Serve slightly warm or room temperature.
+Let cool for 1 hour before removing from the pan.
+Serve slightly warm or at room temperature.